-- 1. FOUNTAIN OF LOS CHORROS (16th century). - 2.
-PALACE OF THE KINGS OF NAVARRE.
-This 12th century building now houses the Gustavo de Maeztu Museum, Porticoed façade: on the left-hand column: capital featuring the battle between Roland and the Islamic giant Ferragut.
+1. FOUNTAIN OF LOS CHORROS (16th century).

+2. PALACE OF THE KINGS OF NAVARRE.
+This 12th century building now houses the Gustavo de Maeztu Museum.
+Porticoed facade: on the left-hand column: capital featuring the battle between Roland and the Islamic giant Ferragut.
 On the main floor: double-paned windows with capitals of oriental influence.
-The towers and the brick gallery topping of the building are from the 17th century. - 3.
-FORMER CITY HALL (Estella's Current Tourist Information Office and Interpretation Centre CIEL).
+The towers and the brick gallery topping of the building are from the 17th century.

+3. FORMER CITY HALL (Estella's Current Tourist Information Office and Interpretation Centre CIEL).
 The three-storey Baroque façade features classic columns and pilasters with elaborate capitals.
 The first floor features two of the city's coats of arms.
-Inside is the tourist office. - 4.
-CHURCH OF SAN PEDRO DE LA RÚA.
+Inside is the tourist office.

+4. CHURCH OF SAN PEDRO DE LA RÚA.
 The steps, built in 1968, lead to a multi-lobed arched door of Arabic influence (13th century).
 On the left-hand corbel there are some griffons, while on the right is a Sagittarius with a bow and arrow pointing at the biform body of a mermaid.
 Inside the church, on the right side of the entrance, there is a baptismal font from the 12th century, representing the four rivers that irrigated the Paradise.
 The apse of the central nave features a combination of Romanesque in the main body of the church and Cistercian in the three small radial chapels and the vault.
 The three serpents, the symbol of wisdom, were added at the end of the 19th century.
-Evangelist nave: in the apse is a Baroque altarpiece with a Romanesque crucifix; the Baroque chapel of St. Andrew, the patron saint of the city.
-The silver Mudéiar reliquary is a copy of the original, which was stolen.
+Evangelist nave: in the apse is a Baroque altarpiece with a Romanesque crucifix: the Baroque chapel of St. Andrew, the patron saint of the city.
+The silver Mudéjar reliquary is a copy of the original, which was stolen.
 Epistle nave: Gothic image of St. Nicholas of Bari and tomb of the Dukes of Granada de Ega in the style of the Catholic Monarchs (Ferdinand and Isabella).
 The demolition of the Castle of Zalatambor in 1572, which stood on the rock that dominates the parish, caused tremendous damage to the roof of the church and destroyed two of the cloister's galleries.
 The north and west galleries are still preserved today.
 Capital 14 is a double one and consists of twisted columns, the same as in the cloister of Santo Domingo de Silos (Burgos), the portico of the church of Caracena (Soria), San Andrés de Arroyo in Palencia and the cloister of the Cathedral of Burgo de Osma.

-are two balconies flanked by balustraded columns and topped with circular pediments containing the heads of Hercules and Amazonia.
+5. FRAY DIEGO DE ESTELLA CULTURAL CENTRE.
+A Plateresque palace built in the 16th century.
+On the facade of the first floor are two balconies flanked by balustraded columns and topped with circular pediments containing the heads of Hercules and Amazonia.
 Moving along the Calle de la Rúa you will find numerous Gothic arches that used to give access to the shops and inns along the Pilgrim's Way.